We hate spam too.

 We collect data for research purposes only, and our use of that information is limited to that purpose.
 Research participant information and answers are not used by any entity as an aid for sales.
 In many cases, this information is shared with the client commissioning studies, either directly to the client pursuant to our contract with that client or indirectly through intermediary exchange platforms.
 In some cases we may need to share personal data with third parties for ancillary services in support of a research project.
 In these cases, we require the third party to follow all of the same privacy protection regulations as followed by SoapBoxSample.

-Under certain circumstances, we may be required to release personal data in response to a legal request from public authorities including to meet national security or law enforcement requirements.
+Under certain circumstances, we may be required to release personal data in response to a legal request from public authorities including to meet national security or law enforcement requirements, or in response to a subpoena or other legal process.

 In all cases, SoapBoxSample will take reasonable steps to ensure the personal data is accurate, complete, current and relevant and being used only for the intended purposes.
 We will not process personal data in a way that is incompatible with the purposes for which it has been collected or subsequently authorized by the individual.